 On occasion, we may collect publicly available information to create a profile of your interests, preferences, and level of potential donations, so we can contact you in the most appropriate way and with the most relevant information.

-Sources of publicly available information include Companies House, 192.com (UK Electoral Roll and Directory Enquiries), and information that has been published in articles/newspapers (we use Factiva, a Global news database).
+Sources of publicly available information include Companies House, The Charity Commission, 192.com (UK Electoral Roll and Directory Enquiries), and information that has been published in articles/newspapers (we use Factiva, a Global news database).

 We are committed to communicating with donors, patrons, and potential supporters using an approach that is right for you.
 This means we carefully manage the communications we send you to ensure that we are contacting you in the most relevant way.

-If you are an email subscriber see What this means for our email subscribers.
+If you are an email subscriber see What this means for our email and postal subscribers.

 If you have agreed to receive email invitations to events from the Development team, you can change your email preferences at any time by:

-- logging into our email preference centre using the email address to which our emails are sent and indicating which type of emails you want to receive from us, including personalised emails;
+- logging into our email preference centre using the email address to which our emails are sent and indicating which type of emails you want to receive from us;

 - indicating that you do not wish to receive our emails by clicking the ‘unsubscribe’ link at the end of our marketing emails or via the email preference centre; or